kgonzale/instagram-basic-display-api/README.md

 - import mockInstagramResponse from './mock-data/addison/addisonMock.json'
 - import mockPostResponse from './mock-data/addison/mockPost.json'

-to

-- import mockInstagramResponse from './mock-data/mavrck/mavrckMock.json'
-- import mockPostResponse from './mock-data/mavrck/mockPost.json'

 There is a proxies branch, that was my attempt at implementing proxies with this project.

 ## Backend